-The Executive Committee is a four-member committee composed of the CCIL President, Vice President, Secretary/Treasurer, and the board member responsible for the certification programs.
+The Executive Committee is a four-member committee composed of the CCIL President, Vice President, Secretary/Treasurer, and the board member responsible for the certification program.
 The committee is responsible for the overall administration of the asphalt and aggregates laboratory and technician certification programs and handling all disputes that arise from decisions on appeals.
-The Executive Committee is responsible for approval of the members of the CPACs and for determining the annual fees assessed to applicant and the certified laboratories.
-The Executive Committee, in consultation with the CPACs, shall have final judgement on all cases of potential conflicts of interest that have been referred to the Executive Committee by CPAC.
+The Executive Committee is responsible for approval of the members of the Asphalt and Aggregates Certification Program Administration Committees (CPACs) and for determining the annual fees assessed to applicant and the certified laboratories.
+The Executive Committee, in consultation with the CPAC, shall have final judgement on all cases of potential conflicts of interest that have been referred to the Executive Committee by CPAC.